EGI-Federation/documentation/content/en/internal/helpdesk/access-and-roles/_index.md

 with an existing EGI Check-in account.

-When you access the service for the first time, you are automatically assigned a role with minimal privileges by default: in such a situation you can only create user tickets and can't access tickets created by other users.
+When you access the service for the first time, you are automatically assigned a role with minimal privileges ("user") by default: in such a situation you can only create user tickets and can't access tickets created by other users.

 In order to create your first ticket, please use the green "+" button in the lower left part of your screen.